 When I think back to that time.
 I think a lot about my team.
 Such different people, with different nationalities, backgrounds, characteristics and motivations.
-Living in the PBI house, although only for a short time, is so intense and the relationships that are generated are so unique that many of those me joy, but also pains me to remember.
+Living in the PBI house, although only for a short time, is so intense and the relationships When I think of these wonderful people, it not only brings that are generated are so unique that many of those me joy, but also pains me to remember.
 When my year friendships remain for life.
-Of course, living with so many people presents challenges and it was not always easy, there was stress and conflict, but even so I remember all my colleagues with great affection.

-The thing which most marked this year, and perhaps my life, are the people we accompanied.
-They have a place in my head and in my heart.
-I met people who impressed me so much by their strength and their commitment to human rights!
+Of course, living with so ended, the situation was difficult: there were very few of many people presents challenges and it was not us on the team; the pandemic had started and we did not always easy, there was stress and conflict, but even so I know how it would impact the people we accompanied; remember all my colleagues with great affection. we were very concerned about the communities that did not have adequate access to the health system; the The thing which most marked this year, and perhaps political situation was tense and threats and harassment my life, are the people we accompanied.
+They have a of defenders were constantly increasing.
+And I left.
+I place in my head and in my heart.
+I met people who wanted to leave because I was exhausted, but I felt like a impressed me so much by their strength and their traitor, someone who abandons people, and that feeling commitment to human rights! stayed with me for months.

-When I think of these people, I smile, because not only have I accompanied them in their struggle, but I have also shared beautiful and joyful moments with them. we have contributed to that by accompanying the I could not help that some of them found their way to my heart.
+When I think of these people, I smile, because not only But every once in a while, you notice that something have I accompanied them in their struggle, but I have improves, even if it is just a little bit, and as PBI volunteers also shared beautiful and joyful moments with them. we have contributed to that by accompanying the I could not help that some of them found their way people who have dedicated their lives so that the to my heart.
 And there they are.
 Above all it was the country can change for the good of the majority.
-They women, in their diversity, who impressed me the most and who I carry in my heart.
-Their struggle against all the injustices to which they are exposed as women, as indigenous people, as human rights defenders, impressed and moved me deeply.
+They women, in their diversity, who impressed me the most are the protagonists of a better Guatemala, a more just world, and we, the red vests, accompany their struggle. and who I carry in my heart.
+Their struggle against all the injustices to which they are exposed as women, I hope that many new volunteers will find their way to as indigenous people, as human rights defenders, Guatemala and spend a life-changing year there. impressed and moved me deeply.